We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Vaginal dryness is a common symptom of menopause.
-A person may experience vaginal dryness due to hormonal changes during menopause.
-Lubricants can help a person relieve some of the discomfort caused by vaginal dryness by increasing the moisture in the area and soothing dry skin.
+Vaginal dryness is a common symptom of menopause due to the hormonal changes that take place.
+Lubricants can help relieve some discomfort that vaginal dryness causes, as they increase moisture in the area and soothe dry skin.

 A 2020 review found that 50% of postmenopausal women experience vaginal dryness.
-This can be an uncomfortable symptom that can affect a person’s everyday life, causing discomfort during physical activity, burning, irritation, itching, and painful sex, resulting in vaginal tearing or bleeding.
+This can be an uncomfortable symptom that can affect a person’s everyday life.
+It can cause discomfort during physical activity, burning, irritation, itching, and painful sex, resulting in vaginal tearing or bleeding.

 There are three main types of lubricants a person can consider.

 This is a common type of lubricant.
 Some water-based products will contain glycerin, while others are specifically glycerin-free.
 Water-based lubricants can also contain other ingredients, such as preservatives and antimicrobials.

 - water-based lubricants with high osmolality — common in water-based lubricants — can cause irritation and cell damage

 - glycerin in some personal lubricants can

 increasea person’s risk of developing bacterial vaginosis, as glycerine is a byproduct of sugar

 - may need to apply it more regularly than other types of lubricant

 Silicone-based lubricants are also common and tend to last longer than water-based products.